-Special Topics in New Media: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of lecture per week Summer 3 weeks - 5-15 hours of lecture per week 6 weeks - 2.5-10 hours of lecture per week 8 weeks - 1.5-7.5 hours of lecture per week 10 weeks - 1.5-6 hours of lecture per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
-Final exam not required.
+6 weeks - 3-4 hours of lecture and 3-6 hours of discussion per week 8 weeks - 2.5-3 hours of lecture and 2.5-4.5 hours of discussion per week 10 weeks - 2-2.5 hours of lecture and 2-3.5 hours of discussion per week 12 weeks - 1.5-2 hours of lecture and 1.5-3 hours of discussion per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
 Special Topics in New Media: Read Less [-] NWMEDIA 198 Directed Group Study 1 - 3 Units Terms offered: Spring 2019, Spring 2017, Spring 2016 Course may be student-intitated or initiated by a faculty affiliate of the Center for New Media.
 The subject matter will vary from semester to semester.
 Student initiated courses will be taught by a student facilitator under the supervision of the faculty sponsor, who must be a faculty affiliate of the Berkeley Center for New Media.
 Directed Group Study: Read More [+] Rules & Requirements Prerequisites: Upper division standing Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.
 Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of lecture per week Additional Details Subject/Course Level: New Media/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.